Getting Started with Syncfusion® React Components in a Vite Project

 Syncfusion® React component packages are available at npmjs.com.
 To use Syncfusion® React components in the project, install the corresponding npm package.

-This article uses the React Grid component as an example.
-To use the React Grid component in the project, the @syncfusion/ej2-react-grids
+This guide uses the React Grid component as an example.
+To install the React Grid component package, use the following command:

 npm install @syncfusion/ej2-react-grids --save